Pineapple-Proxy-DAO/web/docs/minymja-NYM-token-holder.md

 Ready to get started?
 Let’s go:

+Here's some options:

+* Bity without KYC and native tokens, explained [here](https://medium.com/notrustverify/buy-nym-without-kyc-with-nym-wallet-1-1-2-ca741a0a7232)
+* Kraken with native tokens, explained below

 <img src="https://www.notion.so/icons/token_gray.svg" alt="https://www.notion.so/icons/token_gray.svg" width="40px" /> *Level 1: Get NYM tokens into your own wallet* (<5 mins)

-We used Kraken since it’s currently the only centralised exchange (CEX) which integrates directly with NymChain.
+Kraken can be used, it integrates directly with NymChain.
 You can purchase native NYM tokens straight away, instead of the alternative (bridging your NYM tokens through Gravity).
 In a matter of minutes you’ll be ready with tokens to delegate and bond

 1) Register or login to your account on [Kraken](https://www.kraken.com)